aiven/aiven-docs/docs/integrations/google-bigquery.md

 where:

--   `--project`: Name of the Google project where to create the integration endpoint.
+-   `--project`: Name of the Google project to create the integration endpoint in.
 -   `--endpoint-name`: Name of the integration endpoint you are creating.
 Replace `your_endpoint_name` with your desired endpoint name.